 Most medicines are not affected by grapefruit juice.
 But more than 50 medicines are affected by grapefruit juice.
 This includes certain medicines for conditions such as allergies, anxiety, asthma, depression, high blood pressure, high cholesterol, and pain.
 But not all medicines for these problems or other health problems are affected by grapefruit juice.

 Is grapefruit juice safe for you?

-All new medicines are tested for problems caused by grapefruit juice before they are approved by the Food and Drug Administration (FDA).
-Medicines that are affected by grapefruit juice must have warnings in their patient information sheets.
-When you pick up a new medicine, your pharmacist will talk to you or give you written information about foods to avoid while taking your medicine.
-Some medicines may also have warnings on the "food-drug interactions" section of the bottle label.
+All new medicines are tested for problems caused by grapefruit juice before they are approved by the U.S. Food and Drug Administration.
+Medicines that are affected by this juice must have warnings in their patient information sheets.
+When you get a new medicine, ask your pharmacist which foods to avoid while taking the medicine.
+Some medicines may also have warnings on the "food-drug interactions" section of the bottle.

 What can happen if grapefruit juice affects your medicine?

-The problems you may have from taking medicines that are affected by grapefruit juice depend on the kind of medicine you are taking and how your body reacts.
-Some problems are mild, while others are more serious.
+If you drink grapefruit juice while taking medicines affected by grapefruit juice, the problems you may have depend on the medicine you are taking and how your body reacts.
+Some problems are mild.
+Other problems are more serious.
 In general, older people are more likely than younger people to have serious problems.

-For more specific information on the kinds of health problems you could have if you drink grapefruit juice while taking a certain medicine, talk to your doctor or pharmacist.
+For more specific information, talk to your doctor or pharmacist.
+They can tell you the kinds of health problems you could have if you drink grapefruit juice while taking a certain medicine.

 How can you prevent problems?

 You can take steps to avoid problems with grapefruit juice and your medicine.

 - Before you take any medicine, ask your doctor or pharmacist if you can safely drink grapefruit juice.